arnabdey73/resume/arnab-dey-resume.md

 * Performing **Azure Governance** tasks using **Terraform** (with Azure Pipelines) and/or Azure portal.

-* Creating tasks in the **Azure DevOps** Kanban board by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.
+* Creating backlog in the **Azure DevOps** Kanban board by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.

 * Working with Azure Services like Logic apps to automate certain tasks and have set up custom roles to restrict certain actions against Azure resources for non-contributing users programmatically.